VOLUNTEER IN 2026

 Lucy Matthews

 With a drama degree and years of acting experience, Lucy Matthews has a deep love for theatre in all its forms.
 Transitioning into a career in PR, she authored a best-selling book on how entrepreneurs can leverage PR to stand out, be heard, and attract clients.
-She is helping the Totnes Fringe secure sponsors and working on the marketing and PR initiatives for the festival, combining her passion for the arts with my expertise in brand visibility.
+She helps the Totnes Fringe secure sponsors and works on PR and marketing initiatives for the festival, combining her passion for the arts with her expertise in PR.

 • Privacy Policy